-Alice Hakvaag is a queer theatre artist currently based in Philadelphia, PA.
+August Hakvaag (they/them) is a queer theatre artist currently based in Philadelphia, PA.
 They received a BA in Theatre, Concentration in Acting, and a minor in Gender, Sexuality, and Women's Studies from Temple University.
-She was a Princess Grace Fellowship Award semi-finalist, a Creative Philadelphia Illuminate the Arts Grant awardee, and is a proud member of the Ring of Keys Collective.
-She has worked internationally as an actor, director, playwright, stage manager, and sound designer.
-Most recently, she has worked with Elephant Room Productions, Mad Cow Theatre, Richmond Triangle Players, Theatre Exile, Indecorous Theatre Company, Paradise Factory, and the Tokyo International Players, and Aporia Artists Collective, of which they are a founding member.
-When they aren't immersed in theater, she's probably playing Dungeons and Dragons.
+They were a Princess Grace Fellowship Award semi-finalist, a Susan Smith Blackburn Prize nominee, and is a proud member of the Ring of Keys Collective.
+They have worked internationally as an actor, director, and playwright.
+Highlights include working with Moxie Arts NY, 24 Hour Plays, Gamiotics, Richmond Triangle Players, Theatre Exile, Tokyo International Players, and Aporia Artists Collective, of which they are a founding member.
+When they aren't immersed in theater, they're probably playing TTRPGS.